-To request that a Public Street Tree be planted in the City's right-of-way at your residence please fill out the appropriate form below or contact the Urban Forestry Section at (650) 496-5953.
+To request that a Public Street Tree be planted in the City's right-of-way at your residence please fill out the form below or contact the Urban Forestry Section at (650) 496-5953.

 Urban Forestry Section staff will inspect the available sites at the location to determine if a new tree can be supported.
 In some cases factors such as a restricted planting area, proximity to underground utilities, or overhead utilities conflicts may prevent a site from being planted.

-South Palo Alto residents can request a tree as part of the South Palo Alto Tree Initiative.
+South Palo Alto residents can also request a tree as part of the South Palo Alto Tree Initiative.
 Our non-profit partner Canopy is managing this initiative.
 Please visit the Canopy South Palo Alto Tree Initiative page for more details.

-Last updated on April 01, 2022
+Last updated on August 04, 2022